Best Restaurant Business Loans in December 2025

 What are restaurant business loans?

-The eligibility requirements vary based on the lender and loan type typically include a minimum time in business, monthly or annual revenue stipulations and a credit check.
+The eligibility requirements vary based on the lender and loan type, but typically include minimum time in business, monthly or annual revenue and credit score requirements.

-Startups might find it challenging to secure small business loans for restaurants, although alternative lenders and crowdfunding could help get your restaurant up and running.
+Startups might find it challenging to secure small business loans for restaurants, though alternative lenders and crowdfunding could help you get your restaurant up and running.

 What are restaurant business loans used for?